 ARTS also established an individual job-sharing form.
 However, no two people share one job, but our IT supporter Jan shared himself to a certain extent.
 As Senior IT Support Consultant he is responsible for the support and further development of our IT infrastructure.
 Already in 2011 Jan became part of the ARTS family and remained our contact person even after the spin-off of our IT department to the independent IT start-up manaTec, with the focus on ERP, Business Intelligence, and IT support.
-He has designed and set up a large part of our systems himself, so he knows the processes and procedures better than anyone else.

 The solution arose from the needs of us as ARTS, as well as manaTec.
 Both sides wanted to simplify the process, but a full-time position was not conceivable.
 The option to work part-time for two different employers has the disadvantage in German tax law that one of the two jobs is automatically taxed with income tax class 6.
 The colleague, therefore, has to pay taxes between 50-60%, which was neither an attractive nor reasonable alternative for us.
 To solve this problem and to be able to use Jan in both companies, a new solution had to be created.
 Now we share the costs in a two to three ratio.